goaver/api-integration/README.md

 - POST to https://goaver.com/api/check/create

 #### Request parameters
-<b>uniqueId (required)</b> - A unique identifier for this create request to ensure idempotentcy and prevent multiple checks being created on your behalf with the same token
+<b>thirdPartyIdentifier (required)</b> - A unique identifier for this create request to ensure idempotentcy and prevent multiple checks being created on your behalf.
+This could be a user account number or unique identifier within your existing application or randomly generated.

 <b>groupId (required)</b> - The check group context you want this check to be created under.
 (For details on managing your check groups, please see the GoAver.com product documentation)